Forever Mine: Synopsis

 Concurrently, Esquema emerges at the Brice house and enters without anyone being at home.
 Ella returns to the house after work and notices his car in the driveway.
 She enters her home and begins calling out to see who is there.
 She enters her bedroom and asks whoever is there to announce themselves or she will call the police.
 Esquema appears out of the darkness and begins to console Ella.
 He tells her he has been thinking about her and starts to hold her close.
 In dismay, she attempts to interject but he tells her to be silent and begins to kiss her passionately.
 It is in that moment that she is reunited with Alan.
 The two make love passionately off screen and are later shown laying in bed.
 They plan to run away with each other.

 The following day Esquema has his final interactions with Mark about his legal predicament and offers him a deal in which he will pay 600,000 and serve 10 months in Allenwood prison.
 After the men agree to the terms of the deal, Esquema states that there is one more condition.
 He says that he wants to also take his wife Ella from him, then exits the office.
 Outraged and confused, Mark demands to find out who this mysterious man is and heads home to confront his wife.
 To his dismay his wife is not at home when he arrives to look for her and confront her.

-Ella and Esquema are shown driving in the car together, reminiscing as they also plan their new lives together.
+Ella and Esquema are shown driving in the car together, reminiscing as they also plan their new lives as a couple.